marta-rakowska/dareit-cloud-challenge/task_8/README.md

 ## Pre-requisites:

 :heavy_check_mark: GCP account
-:heavy_check_mark: GutHub account
+:heavy_check_mark: GitHub account

 ### How to run the application?

 To run the application:
-1. Clone the repository to your computer.
+1. Clone the following repository to your computer: https://github.com/marta-rakowska/dareit-task-8-terraform.
 2. Create a Service Account for Terraform in GCP and generate a key for this Service Account in json format.
 3. Create a bucket in GCP where you will store the Terraform state file (don't grant public access to it!).
 4. Create a new repository in GitHub and a new repository secret for it (use json key generated in step 2).